 …is the harmonizing duo of Robbie Smith and Kathleen Glauser, whose well-matched voices sound a bit like Simon & Garfunkel if Art was a girl, a bit like Peter, Paul & Mary, if one of the boys was taking the night off, a bit like Gordon Lightfoot or Stan Rogers if they had had a girl harmonizer.
 Not twins by birth, but twins at heart, they share a sibling like sense of humour and harmony.

-Here’s our brand new video.
+Here’s our latest video.
 We think there’s a pretty important message that we hope will get spread all over the globe.

 Here’s what one viewer says: